 Furthermore, Nestlé has an active investor relations programme, including both group meetings and one-to-one meetings.
 This includes the Annual General Meeting, as well as presentations at the time of its full-year and half-year results.
 The Group also has a programme of roadshows, which take place in most financial centres around the world, and hosts themed events for institutional investors and investment analysts at which members of line management give an overview of their particular areas of responsibility.
 These meetings focus either on recently announced financial results, recent corporate activity or the longer-term strategy of the Group; they are not an occasion for the disclosure of new information which might encourage an investment decision.
+Specifically on governance topics, the Company engages into an active dialogue with investors through regular Chairman's roundtables, surveys and bilateral exchanges which are reported to the Chairman's and Corporate Governance Committee or the Board.

 The Company utilises the World Wide Web (www.nestle.com) to ensure a rapid and equitable distribution of information.
-Nestlé does not just rely on people visiting the site to be updated on the latest developments within the Group: anyone can sign up on the site to be alerted automatically by Nestlé whenever there is a change to the investor relations Web site; also press releases are distributed to major wire and news services.
-There are links to nonfinancial information that may be of interest to investors, including areas such as the environment, sustainability, the Nestlé Corporate Business Principles and the Nestlé Human Resources Policy.
+Nestlé does not just rely on people visiting the site to be updated on the latest developments within the Group: anyone can sign up on the site to be alerted automatically by Nestlé whenever there is a change to the Investor Relations Web site; also press releases are distributed to major wire and news services.
+There are links to non-financial information that may be of interest to investors, including areas such as the environment, sustainability, the Nestlé Corporate Business Principles and the Nestlé Human Resources Policy.